 Become an HRC Global Fellow

-HRC appoints up to two full-time (37.5 hours/week) Global Fellows for a full year, with a possibility for a 6 month extension.
-Global Fellows work alongside Program staff, staff from HRC’s many other departments and programs, and LGBT and human rights activists around the world to help implement the Program’s mission to leverage HRC’s domestic work in the international sphere.
-Fellows primarily support the Global Engagement Program through a variety of projects, and have opportunities to learn about and contribute to the work of all of HRC’s programs.
+HRC appoints up to two full-time (37.5 hours/week) Global Fellows for a full year, with the possibility for a six month extension.
+Global Fellows work alongside HRC staff and LGBT and human rights activists around the world to help implement HRC Global’s mission to leverage HRC’s domestic work in the international sphere, end discrimination against LGBT people and realize a world that achieves fundamental fairness and equality for all.

-Jane (TJay) Wothaya Thirikwa | Nairobi, Kenya
+Jane (TJay) Wothaya Thirikwa | Nairobi, Kenya (2013-2014)

 Jane has more than five years’ experience in the nonprofit sector.
 She holds a Bachelor of Science Degree in Communications and Public Relations from the Moi University, Kenya.
 Before joining HRC as a Global Fellow, Jane was the Programs and Communications Officer at KELEGA Youth Empowerment and Education (Gay Kenya Trust).
 Her main responsibilities included fundraising and building partnerships with allies committed to the cause for equality for sexual minority persons in Kenya.
 She has been involved in lesbian, gay and bisexual (LGB) organizing efforts since 2006.
 Previously, Jane worked at the America Association of Blood Banks, Kenya, and at the Kenya Chapter of the Africa Society for Blood Transfusion.
 Through these experiences, she has developed strong project management and coordination skills, with particular interest in human rights.
 Jane enjoys photography, a skill she has incorporated into her advocacy work.

-Tushar Malik | New Delhi, India
+Tushar Malik | New Delhi, India (2013-2014)

 Tushar has four years of experience in the nonprofit sector as an LGBTQ youth activist, and earned a Bachelor’s in Mechatronics Engineering from Manipal University, India.
 He is the co-founder of QueerCampus, India's first support group dedicated to LGBTQ youth, which was established in New Delhi in 2010, where he engaged with Queer and questioning youth as a peer educator and counselor.
 Prior to becoming a Global Fellow at HRC, Tushar was the Operations Head for the Equal India Alliance, a nonprofit working towards increasing awareness about and acceptance for LGBTQ people in India at workplaces and universities.
 While at Equal India Alliance, Tushar spearheaded the "I, Ally" campaign, a media campaign that recorded messages of support from straight allies from across India.
 Tushar worked as an advisor to the Diversity in India Network, a collective of diversity and HR professionals of multi-national corporates based in India.
 He is trained in Theatre of the Oppressed, a powerful line of theatre that he uses constantly in his workshops with youth.
 He is also a published journalist, an award winning filmmaker, and a travel buff.